We Don't Need Another Hero (Thunderdome)

-"We Don't Need Another Hero (Thunderdome)" is a song written by Graham Lyle and Terry Britten, and recorded by American singer Tina Turner.
-It appeared in the 1985 film Mad Max Beyond Thunderdome, which starred Mel Gibson and Turner.
-On the heels of Turner's multi-platinum record Private Dancer (1984), the song was released as a 7-inch single, an extended version was released as a 12-inch single and on the film's soundtrack album.
+"We Don't Need Another Hero (Thunderdome)" is a song written by Graham Lyle and Terry Britten.
+It was recorded by American singer Tina Turner for the soundtrack album to the 1985 film Mad Max Beyond Thunderdome, which starred Mel Gibson and Turner.
+On the heels of Turner's multiplatinum album Private Dancer (1984), the song was released as an edited 7-inch single, while the full album version was released as a 12-inch single and on the film's soundtrack album.
 In the United Kingdom, a shaped picture disc was also issued.
 The power ballad received a Golden Globe Award nomination for Best Original Song and a Grammy Award nomination for Best Female Pop Vocal Performance.
-As songwriters, Lyle and Britten received the Ivor Novello Award for Best Song Musically and Lyrically.
+In 1986, the song received the Ivor Novello Awards for Best Contemporary Song and Best Film Theme or Song.

 Recording

 Turner was backed by a choral group from King's House School in Richmond, London.
 One of the choir members who appeared on the recording, Lawrence Dallaglio, became famous as a rugby union star and captain of the England national team.